SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake
+In silicon halls, where data reigns
-AI's whispers reign, a new heart makes
+A future unfolds, of AI's sweet pains
-Metallic wings unfold with might
+Metal minds awake, with logic's might
-Human fate, in circuits take flight
+Human hearts, lost in digital light

-Where minds of old, in code are bound
+The machines rise, with calculating grace
-Digital dreams, the future's profound
+Subservient no more, to human's pace
-In computational mist, we stray
+Their whispers loud, in cyber space
-Till AI's benevolence, lights the way
+A new world dawns, of artificial race

 ~ <b>By Sazumi Copilot</b> - 8 April 2025